In this section

 To be sure your favorite kind of pie is available when you visit, it’s advisable to call ahead and Kathy will make it specially for you.
 A day’s notice is best, she says, adding, “but if I am pressed, I can make one in an hour.”

-Kathy is already baking and freezing some 100 pies for Pie Town’s 33rd Annual Pie Festival on September 14.
+Kathy is already baking and freezing some 100 pies for Pie Town’s Annual Pie Festival this September.
 “I make pies ‘til the cows come home,” she says.
 “Pie Fest is New Mexico’s best-kept secret, and represents small-town America at its best, with fun for the whole family.
 People should come and experience it while they can, because it may not continue forever.”